 FORMATION FOR CONFIRMATION DURING HIGH SCHOOL

-***Parent/Sponsor Overview Meeting on Sunday November 24th from 12:00 p.m. to 1:30 p.m. in Sister Joan’s Room.
+***Parent/Sponsor Meeting on Sunday April 26th 12:00 p.m. to 1:30 p.m. in Sister Joan’s Room.
+Covering an Overview of the “Rite of Confirmation” – especially important for Sponsors to attend this day.
 Confirmation teens will continue to meet in the Discipleship Room at that same time. ***

 Missed the first meeting?
 Lost your paperwork?

 No problem, you can access everything we covered and the paperwork here on this link.

 What is the Sacrament of Confirmation?

 “Jesus breathed on them and said to them, “Receive the Holy Spirit.”” – John 20:22

 Just as Baptism gives new life, Eucharist nourishes life, and Reconciliation restores life when it is broken, Confirmation strengthens that life by the gifts of the Holy Spirit (cf. CCC 1285).
 It is about strengthening what God has given, and continues to give, to his sons and daughters (cf. CCC 1302-1303).

 The Sacrament of Confirmation is not the Catholic equivalent to the Jewish bar mitzvah.
 Confirmation is not a “coming of age” celebration.
 True, most young people are just beginning to pass into early adulthood when they receive the sacrament.
 But Confirmation is not about coming of age.
 Reception of the Sacrament of Confirmation does not mark the end of formal religious education.
 We never outgrow a need for a deeper knowledge and appreciation of our faith.